twolfson/twolfson.com/articles/passionate-open-source.md

 # Empathize with users
 Unfortunately, being quick to reply and resolve issues is only half of the battle.
 We also want to make sure both parties are happy about the experience.
 As a result, be sure to empathize with end users.

 Never close issues on impulse.
-If someone is asking for a feature you consider "stupid", don't immediately close the issue with an unhelpful response.
-This will make them feel horrible and you will lose a potential collaborator.
-Instead, take the time continue the thread ans ask them "Can you explain your use case further?"
+If someone is asking for a feature you consider unncessary, don't immediately close the issue with an unhelpful response.
+This helps nobody.
+Instead, take the time continue the thread and ask them "Can you explain your use case further?"

-Don't imply that their feature is unnecessary by saying "Why do you want that feature when feature X exists?"
-You will be making assumptions about their setup.
 Sometimes you will be surprised and be able to relate.

 For example, in [spritesmith][] one day I got an issue about disabling sorting.
 My initial reaction was "Why would you want that?" but as it turned out, the user was using it for animation sprites.
 As a result, we built a feature to disable sorting of sprites.